Public vs private college, which is a better option?

 Right now you’re probably wondering why exactly private schools can’t offer the variety of programs that public schools do.
 The simple answer is that private schools don’t have the student bodies to sustain a large number of programs.

-If Occidental college offered the same number of degrees that ASU offers, there’d be like 2 people in each major, and that’d just be silly (and inefficient).
+If Occidental college offered the same number of degrees that ASU offers, there would be like 2 people in each major.
+That would just be silly (and inefficient).

-Let me give you an example of how this affects your child.
+Let us give you an example of how this affects your child.
 Let’s say your child wants to study business, specifically accounting.

 First of all, not all private universities even have business schools or offer majors in business, and those that do often only have one umbrella major like “business” or “business administration,” but no accounting major.